w3c/webappsec/admin/100_percent_https_roadmap.md

  - https://tools.ietf.org/html/draft-ietf-httpbis-http2-encryption-02
  - DANE TLSRtype?

-Upgrading – What does it mean for the web security model?
+Transparent Upgrading – What does it mean for the web security model?
 ----------------
 * How to handle tranquility?
 * Request to load HTML is upgraded successfully to “full TLS”.
 Some earlier resource instance already exists in the browser which was not upgraded.